peej/tonic/README.markdown

         }
     }

-It is also possible for multiple resource to match the same URI, so you can prioritise which resource should be used by specifying a priority level as part of the annotation:
+It is also possible for multiple resource to match the same URI or to have more than one URI for the same resource:

     /**
+     * @uri /example
      * @uri /example/([a-z]+)
      */
     class ExampleResource extends Tonic\Resource { }